Friday, July 3, 2015

 Dial forward 18 years.

 Hyman continues to be a role model for swimmers and people of all walks of life.
 Gillette currently serves as a USA Swimming Master Coach while Quick sadly passed away in 2009.
-Morgan found his own path to Olympics as coach of the Swiss team as well as a coaching stint at Harvard University.
+Morgan found his own path to Olympics as coach of the Swiss team as well as a coach at Harvard University.

-While at Harvard, Morgan met an innovative Japanese doctor who had independently developed blood flow moderation exercise in the 1960s.
-“Dr. Sato created KAATSU the original BFR which means ‘additional pressure’.
+While at Harvard, Morgan met with a representative of an innovative Japanese doctor who had independently developed blood flow moderation exercise in the 1960s.
+“Dr. Sato created KAATSU which means ‘additional pressure’.
 It has been used by hundreds of thousands of Japanese for sports performance, fitness, and rehabilitation over the last several decades.
 When I first saw Dr. Sato’s sophisticated pneumatic KAATSU bands with sensors inside, it reminded me of Misty’s rubber bands.
 It was déjà vu in the pool with a highly sophisticated Japanese technological twist.”

 Dr. Peter Lansbury, a former Princeton swimmer and currently a professor of neurology at the Harvard Medical School has been using KAATSU bands for several months.
-He explains, “Dr. Sato discovered the effects of blood flow restricted exercise that he calls KAATSU.
+He explains, “Dr. Sato discovered the effects of blood flow moderation exercise that he calls KAATSU.
 He has shown remarkable results with Japanese Olympic medalists and pro athletes and is now working with the Chinese Olympic Committee.
 Fortunately, he also shared his knowledge with our colleagues here at the Harvard Medical School.
 But Chris has really run with KAATSU’s applications with his age-group swimmers at Northshore YMCA.”